 She has now recovered and is ready to look for a new home

 First the bad news.
 Storm hates all other dogs.
-We feel it is unlikely she would settle in a home where there were dogs in the next garden unless the fences were solid and there was no chance of her seeing them.
-Out of sight is out of mind for storm.
-The fences would need to be 5 feet plus.
+We feel it is unlikely she would settle in a home where there were dogs she could see.
+So the fences would need to be sufficiently high (5 feet) and solid so there was no chance of her seeing them.
+Out of sight is out of mind for storm even on walks if she can’t see them she’s not bothered.
+This is the plus side of having both hearing and sight problems for her.
 We would also not rehome her with other types of animals.
 She could not go to a home where children would be walking her.
 Storm should not be let off lead in a public place.

 The good news is, what a love she is.
 She loves her cuddles and will plonk her self on your lap at every opportunity.
 She has to have eye drops twice a day (and this will continue for life) and she is a gem getting them put in.
 She doesn’t exactly hold her eye open but not far short.
 She walks well on lead when there are no other distractions around, otherwise she is very very strong.
 She’s a big solid girl so it would be unwise to place her in a home with younger children, but visiting young children is likely to be no problem, correctly supervised.

 As mentioned above she will need eye drops for life.
 We also bathe her eyes twice a day, which she sits happily for.
 Unfortunately her once good skin now has an infection which is responding well to treatment and baths which she loves.
 Her lumps and bumps all came back benign, which was the best news ever.